 The results from a small software company, which we acquired with LPS and which was sold during the second quarter of 2014, are included in the Condensed Consolidated Statements of Earnings as discontinued operations for all periods presented.
-Total revenues included in discontinued operations were \$1 million and \$2 million for the three months ended June 30, 2014 and 2013, respectively, and \$2 million and \$4 million for the six months ending June 30, 2014 and 2013, respectively, and \$2 million for the three months ended June 30, 2013.
-There were pre-tax earnings of \$1 million for the six months ended June 30, 2013.
-There were pre-tax earnings of \$1 million for the six months ended June 30, 2014.
+Total revenues included in discontinued operations were \$1 million and \$2 million for the three months ended June 30, 2014 and 2013, respectively, and \$2 million and \$4 million for the six months ending June 30, 2014 and 2013, respectively.
+Pre-tax earnings included in discontinued operations are \$1 million for the three months ending June 30, 2014 and there were no pre-tax earnings for the three months ended June 30, 2013.
+There were pre-tax earnings of \$1 million for the six months ended June 30, 2013 and there were no pre-tax earnings in the six months ended June 30, 2014.
 The results from two closed J. Alexander's locations and a settlement services company closed in the second quarter of 2013 are reflected in the Condensed Consolidated Statements of Earnings as discontinued operations for all periods presented.
 There were no revenues included in discontinued operations during the three and six months ended June 30, 2014.
 Total revenues included in discontinued operations were \$1 million for the three months ending June 30, 2013, and \$8 million for the six months ending June 30, 2013.
 There was no pre-tax loss included in discontinued operations for the three and six months ending June 30, 2014.
 Pre-tax loss included in discontinued operations was \$2 million for the three months ending June 30, 2013.